Data-driven root-cause analysis for distributed system anomalies

 \subsection{Anomaly in node(s)}

 \textbf{Dataset:} Anomaly in node(s) occurs when one node or multiple nodes fail in the system.
-For a cyber-physical system, they may be caused by sensor fault or component degradation.
-The graphical model defined in Fig.~\ref{figMultimodes} (a) is applied for generating the nominal data using the VAR process.
+VAR process is applied to define a graphical model for generating the nominal data.
 Anomaly data are simulated by introducing time delay in a specific node.
 The time delay will break most of the causality to and from this node (except possibly the self loop, i.e., AP of the failed node).
-For validation and comparison, graphs are recovered with VAR process in cases of faulty nodes as shown in Fig.~\ref{figNodefailure}).
-The figure also shows that there are some variations in causality between normal nodes which suggests that causality discovery is more difficult with existence of cycles and loops.
 The generated dataset is denoted as \texttt{dataset2}.
-For scalability analysis, a 30-node system is further defined with VAR process, and the same method is applied to simulate the anomaly data, noted as \texttt{dataset3}.
+For scalability analysis, a 30-node system is defined.